 Later on July 31, 2009, the PBG Special Committee met to receive Mr. Hall's update of his meeting that morning with Ms. Nooyi and of PepsiCo's revised \$36.50 per share offer.
-Morgan Stanley discussed with the PBG Special Committee its preliminary financial analysis of the revised \$36.50 per share offer and indicated that, subject to the terms of any proposed definitive agreement, Morgan Stanley anticipated that they would be able to render an affirmative opinion as to the fairness, from a financial point of view, of such revised consideration to be received by PBG's stockholders (other than PepsiCo and its affiliates).
+Morgan Stanley discussed with the PBG Special Committee its preliminary financial analysis of the revised \$36.50 per share offer.
 Following discussion, the members of the PBG Special Committee indicated their general support for a transaction at \$36.50 per share, consisting of 50% PepsiCo stock and 50% cash, which transaction would not be conditioned on the closing of a transaction with PAS.
 The PBG Special Committee authorized PBG's management, Morgan Stanley and Cravath to engage in discussions and negotiations of potential definitive documentation with respect to PepsiCo's revised proposal, the final terms of which would be subject to approval by the PBG Special Committee and the PBG Board.
 At the July 31, 2009 meeting, following discussion of several potential additional financial advisors, the PBG Special Committee approved the engagement of Perella Weinberg as financial advisor to the PBG Special Committee in respect of PepsiCo's proposal.